Noise and Capacity Management Office

 Then-Vice Mayor Rex Richardson brought forth the recommendation for the City Manager to work with Airport staff and stakeholders to establish a plan to reduce and mitigate lead pollution, which was approved by the City Council.

-View our monthly noise reports detailing operational activity, noise monitoring data, noise violations, community noise complaints, and more.
-A sample of the data available is shown below.
+View our monthly noise reports detailing air carrier aircraft late night activity, noise violations & operation totals, noise violators, Runway 26R and 26L general aviation analysis, noise monitoring data, and noise complaints.
+A sample of recent data is shown below.

 Noise Monitor Map